silverwind/uppie/README.md

 #### FormData format

-`name` will always be `'file'`, `filename` will be the full path to the file, with `/` used as path separator.
-Does not include a leading slash.
-Here's aan exampe:
+- `name` will always be `'file'`
+- `filename` will be the full path to the file, with `/` used as path separator.
+Does not include a leading slash

+Here's an example:
 ```
 ------Boundary
 Content-Disposition: form-data; name="file"; filename="docs/1.txt"